Ronald J. Riccio

 Professor of Law

 Ronald J. Riccio served as Dean of Seton Hall School of Law from 1988-1999.
 He is currently a Professor of Law.
 He teaches Constitutional Law, Comparative Constitutional Law, Business Associations, and Civil Procedure.
-He is also General Counsel to the national law firm of McElroy, Deutsch, Mulvaney & Carpenter, LLP, where he litigates, mediates, and arbitrates in a variety of contexts including class actions, constitutional matters, securities cases, and as a court-appointed mediator in such cases as the Oneida Indian Land Claim Dispute and the Middletown public school teachers strike.
-He has been named in the 25th anniversary edition to the Best Lawyers in America on the specialty of Appellate Law and as a New Jersey Super Lawyer since inception.
+He is also General Counsel to the national law firm of McElroy, Deutsch, Mulvaney & Carpenter, LLP, where he litigates, mediates, and arbitrates in a variety of contexts including class actions, constitutional matters, tort claims, securities cases, discovery master, and as a court-appointed mediator in such cases as the Oneida Indian Land Claim Dispute and the Middletown public school teachers strike.
+He has been named to the 2014 Best Lawyers in America in the practice area of Appellate Law, a New Jersey Super Lawyer since inception, and Best Lawyers in New York for Appellate Law.

-Professor Riccio has received numerous awards including the New Jersey State Bar Association's Medal of Honor, the St. Thomas More Medal, the B'nai Brith Humanitarian Award, Ann Klein Advocate Award for the Disabled, ACLU of New Jersey Roger N. Baldwin Civil Liberties Award, and the Columbian Foundation's Achievement and Humanitarian Award.
+Professor Riccio has received numerous awards including the New Jersey State Bar Association's Medal of Honor, the Essex County Bar Foundation Person of The Year, the St. Thomas More Medal, the B'nai Brith Humanitarian Award, Ann Klein Advocate Award for the Disabled, ACLU of New Jersey Roger N. Baldwin Civil Liberties Award, and the Columbian Foundation's Achievement and Humanitarian Award.
 He has been selected five times as Professor of the Year.
 He held the position as Andrea Catania Fellow for Excellence in Teaching from 2005-2007.

 In the immediate aftermath of the September 11 attacks Professor Riccio was appointed by the Governor to serve as the public member of the New Jersey Domestic Security Preparedness Task Force.